 10. Gateway To The Caucasus

 Iran is strategically located right at the center of Afro-Eurasia.
 It is rightly nicknamed the "Crossroads of the World".
-For a month-long backpacking trip, it's the right country for one to hop over and discover other ex-Soviet neighbouring countries that people would never consider.
+For a month-long backpacking trip in Iran, it's the right country for one to hop over and discover other ex-Soviet neighbouring countries that people would never consider.
 From Iran, I had three options - to head to Turkey, Armenia or Azerbajian.
 I chose Armenia and to head further into Georgia and parts of Europe.

 A return ticket to Iran can be quite costly if you do a quick search on Air Asia.
 A one-way ticket from Tehran, Iran and a return ticket from another European country worked well when I did the math.

-These are just one of the myriad reasons why I travelled to Iran, and honestly visiting a country like Iran, might be a mixed bag for many given the current news headlines.
+These are just one of the myriad reasons why I travelled or backpacked to Iran, and honestly visiting a country like Iran, might be a mixed bag for many given the current news headlines.
 The one perception people get is that there are hardline extremists waiting to attack you but that's not the case at all.
 I witnessed scores of tour groups, with tourists paying exorbitant fees only because they feared that "Iran is a dangerous country."
 I'd say put fear aside, and try to explore this place on your own.